Welcome to the Illinois AER Website

 Do you want to go to Space Camp?
-Illinois Association for the Education and Rehabilitation of the Blind and Visually Impaired (IAER) offerings a scholarship!
-Each year, IAER sends once student to SCI-VIS (Space Camp for Interested Visually Impaired Students) at the U.S. Space & Rocket Center in Huntsville, Alabama.
+Illinois Association for the Education and Rehabilitation of the Blind and Visually Impaired (IAER) is once again offering a scholarship for Space Camp 2017!
+The 2017 sessions for SCI-VIS (Space Camp for Interested Visually Impaired Students) will be held September 23rd to September 28th, 2017 (travel home September 29th) at the U.S. Space & Rocket Center in Huntsville, Alabama.
 SCI-VIS gathers academically oriented, visually impaired students, from around the world.
 Braille, large print, low vision devices, CCTV’s, refreshable braille displays, synthetic speech, and support from certified teachers of the visually impaired are available during this week to allow the best experience for children with visual impairments.

 While at SCI-VIS, students live in a simulated space station called Habitat 1.
 They have the opportunity to practice their leadership and teamwork abilities as they prepare for two Space Shuttle missions.

 Space Camp is open to students from 4th grade (age 10) through high school.
 There are four separate programs available, including Space Camp, Aviation Challenge (Mach I, II, & III), Space Academy, and Advanced Academy.
 Aviation Challenge, Space Academy and Space Camp cost $795, while the cost for Advanced Academy is $895.